SecretFoundation/SNIPs/SNIP-52.md

 ## UpdateSeed Method

 Allows clients to set a new shared secret.
-In order to guarantee the provided secret has high entropy, clients must submit a signed document params and signature to be verified before the new shared secret (i.e., the signature) is accepted.
+In order to guarantee the provided secret has high entropy, clients must submit a signed document params and signature to be verified before the new shared secret (a SHA-256 hash of the signature) is accepted.

+See the [Updating Seed Algorithm](#updating-seed-algorithm) for details on how the contract should handle this message.

-To get the signature the signed document follows the query permit format, but with a new `type` `"notification_seed"` and `value` containing two fields: `contract` and `previous_seed`.
+The signed document follows the same format as query permits, but with `type` `"notification_seed"` and `value` containing two fields: `contract` and `previous_seed`:
 ```json
 {
   "chain_id": "secret-4",